wjzhengsh/blockchain/v10_application.md

 ### Command line
 This is the simpler of the two approaches.
 First, follow the instructions to build the [Fabric CA client ![External link icon](images/external_link.svg "External link icon")](http://hyperledger-fabric-ca.readthedocs.io/en/latest/users-guide.html).
 This step allows you to communicate with a CA Server and receive back properly formatted certificates and keys.

-Second, download the TLS certs from IBM Cloud depending on the service plan you are using:
+Second, download the TLS certs from IBM Cloud depending on the service plan that you are using:
 - [Root TLS Cert for Starter Plan ![External link icon](images/external_link.svg "External link icon")](https://blockchain-certs.mybluemix.net/us2.blockchain.ibm.com.cert)
 - [Root TLS Cert for Enterprise Plan ![External link icon](images/external_link.svg "External link icon")](https://blockchain-certs.mybluemix.net/3.secure.blockchain.ibm.com.rootcert)